emilio-alvarez/sdl-collision-demo/README.md

 # sdl-collision-demo

+This code was generated using Cursor, with minimal tweaks made manually.

 A simple game made with SDL.
 This is an exercise in learning how to instruct Cursor to make something.